pexip/pexkit-sdk/docs/index.md

 API and cover some basic concepts you'll need when using the Pexip platform from a client perspective.

+We'll also include a section on building native apps.
+This will primarily cover the use of the WebRTC binaries for iOS as this is the most difficult part of getting something working natively.
+Android has support for WebRTC in it's webview whilst Safari (at the time of writing) does not.

 ## Before we start

 We'll be developing our application using Cordova so you'll need a